-Inscribed on the UNESCO World Heritage list in 1987 and the home land of the Royal Bengal Tiger, it is a marshy stretch of land located in the Sunderban Delta of the state of West Bengal in India and extends into Bangladesh.
-It is bordered by the Ganges in the Indian region and the Brahmaputras in the Bangladesh region.
-The Sundarbans Wildlife Sanctuary, the world's largest estuarine sanctuary is really worth a visit.
+Inscribed on the UNESCO World Heritage record in 1987 and the home land of the Royal Bengal Tigers, it is a swampy stretch of land situated in the Sunderban Delta in the state of West Bengal in India in addition to that it extends into Bangladesh.
+It is surrounded by the Ganges in the Indian province and the Brahmaputras within the Bangladesh region.
+The Sundarbans Wildlife Sanctuary, which is the world's biggest estuarine sanctuary, is truly worth a visit.

 It derives its first name from the Sundari trees formerly found in the region.
 With a series of densely timbered islands and saline water channels, Sundarbans is residence to 270 Royal Bengal Tigers alongside the spotted deer’s, wild pigs, herons, monkeys, kingfishers and white-bellied eagles.
 The various other wild animals bring into being in the Sundarbans National Park are estuarine terrapins, estuarine crocodiles, Ganges dolphins, Olive Ridley turtles, water monitors and a broad variety of birds, fish and crustaceans.
 One of the main tourist attractions is the Sajnekhali Visitors' Centre that has a crocodile enclosure, a turtle hatchery, a shark pond, and a Mangrove Interpretation Centre.